jackyzha0/jackyzha0.github.io/content/thoughts/decentralization.md

 However, after considering coercion, decentralization becomes much more important.
 It's much harder to threaten 100 people than 1.

 #### Collusion Resistance
-> Collusion is "coorindation that we don't like"
+> Collusion is "coordination that we don't like"

 [Consensus](thoughts/consensus.md) model relies on **uncoordinated choice model**, the assumption that the game consists of many small actors that make decisions independently